ASofterSpace/LostAndFoundLogbook/README.md

 ## Run

-To start up the Log and Found Logbook server after it has been built, you can call under Windows:
+To start up the Lost and Found Logbook server after it has been built, you can call under Windows:

 ```
 run.bat